amyfisticuffs/amyfisticuffs.github.io/README.md

 ## License
 This project incorporates a template licensed under the **MIT License**.
 The license grants the freedom to modify, distribute, and use the template for personal or commercial purposes.

-Visit [Start Bootstrap](https://startbootstrap.com) to explore more templates and resources.